nginxinc/nginx-azure-workshops/labs/lab2/readme.md

 1. Click the `Submit` Button above the Editor.
 Nginx will validate your configurations, and if successful, will reload Nginx with your new configurations.
 If you receive an error, you will need to fix it before you proceed.

-### Update your local system's DNS /etc/host file
+### Test your Nginx for Azure configuration

-1. For easy access your new website, you will need to add the hostname `cafe.example.com` and the Nginx for Azure Public IP address, to your local system DNS hosts file for name resolution.
+1. For easy access your new website, update your local system's DNS `/etc/hosts` file.
+You will add the hostname `cafe.example.com` and the Nginx for Azure Public IP address, to your local system DNS hosts file for name resolution.
 Your Nginx for Azure Public IP address can be found in your Azure Portal, under `n4a-publicIP`.
 Use vi tool or any other text editor to add an entry to `/etc/hosts` as shown below:

     ```bash
     cat /etc/hosts